Frequently Asked Questions

 All subscribers will get a subscriber badge in chat and a default green color for their username.
 Green not your thing?
 You can choose a new color from the color tray in chat (located right under the emote button!).

 The other benefits of being a subscriber vary from channel to channel, depending on the streamer.
 They usually offer more emotes to use in their channel as well as a "raid" emote which you can use in other channels as well.
-They may also offer special giveaways or the chance to play games with them.
+They may also offer special giveaways or the chance to play games with them or even exclusive Subscriber Only streams.
 Just ask! – Whatever they're offering, though, the streamer gets the majority cut of the sub money they earn, so in the end you're doing your part to help keep their channel running!

 What is a supporter and how do I become one?